Bacon and Giacometti - Between Friendship and Rivalry

 Namely, during the 1930s, Raswthorne was an associate of Andre Derain, and for some time she even lived with Balthus and his wife.
 It was in Paris where she met Giacometti, with whom she shared the same set of standpoints in regards to the arts.

 The Nazi occupation of Paris made her fled to London where she became active in intelligence and black propaganda, and around 1943-44 she saw Bacon for the first time.

 After the war, Isabel Rawsthorne returned to Paris, where she was back again with Giacometti.
 In that period, her art becomes rather influenced by Existentialism, which was an effect of the friendship with Jean-Paul Sartre and Simone de Beauvoir.
 At the very end of the 1940s, she started exhibiting figurations with Bacon at the Hanover Gallery and designing costumes for the Royal Ballet and the Covent Garden.

 With her last husband Alan Rawsthorne, Isabel settled in a cottage on a British countryside where became involved with the environmentalist movement until her death in 1992.

-The Apparent Parallels in the Works And Lives of Artists Bacon and Giacometti
+The Apparent Parallels in the Works And Lives of Artists Francis Bacon and Alberto Giacometti